 The game is essentially a conversion of the PC/PSX/N64 versions of ReVolt.
-If features all the cars, tracks, weapons and gameplay of its console predecessors, but is playable only as a one player game.
-It is the intention of DC Studios to make the game also a two player game on two machines connected by link cable, however this is not in the game specification due to the time constraints required.
-DC Studios will provide this if there is time to do so, without risking the delivery date..
+If features all the cars, tracks, weapons and gameplay of its console predecessors, and is playable either as a one player game or as a two player game on two machines connected by link cable.